 The student (or former student qualified under Sec.
-12.1) initiates the appeal by filling in the form provided online at https://www.tst.edu/.
+12.1) initiates the appeal by filling in the form provided online at www.tst.edu.
 The submission of an appeal should include the following: identification of the decision being appealed; name or names of the person or persons who made the decision, if known; the resolution being sought; reasons that the original reason is thought to be incorrect and that the proposed resolution is more appropriate; a list of supporting documentation, if any; and copies of the supporting documentation in the student's possession.
-The appellant is advised to consult the student legal assistance centre on campus or other gualified counsel when preparing the statement of appeal (see http://www.viceprovoststudents.utoronto.ca/publicationsandpolicies/rights-andresponsibilities.htm.
+The appellant is advised to consult the student legal assistance centre on campus or other qualified counsel when preparing the statement of appeal.

-Any party to an appeal, may at his/her expense, be represented by counsel or other agent at any stage of the appeal process.
+Any party to an appeal, may at their expense, be represented by counsel or other agent at any stage of the appeal process.